-Name Class турс Notes Delault value vertDistance Thickness int defaultDistance resource bottom left right top the parent is resized.
-This Semantics for details. fromHoriz fromVert If a value fied then this wid derneath (or to the right of). get will be positioned relahorizDistance vertDistance The amouneighbor. • • xels, between this child and its left or upper resizable et will ignore all geometry still resize this child itself,
+Name Class Туре Notes Default Value vertDistance Thickness int defaultDistance resource bottom left right top the parent is resized.
+This t Semantics for details. fromHoriz fromVert If a value fied then this wid derneath (or to the right of) lget will be positioned relahorizDistance vertDistance The amou neighbor. int of space, in piz tels, between this child and its left or upper resizable et will ignore all geometry still resize this child itself,